 Charset Property

-Specifies the character set that was used for composing the message.
+Specifies the character set of the message.

 Value Type: String